djbrownbear/djbrownbear/README.md

 <h2 align="center">Hi, a_a_ron = "present🙋🏾‍♂️".</h2>
-<p align="left">As a software engineer, I bring a unique perspective to my work, thanks to my successful transition from diverse industries, including food, real estate, and tax.</p>
+<p align="left">Aaron is a software engineer with a unique perspective thanks to a successful transition from diverse industries, including food, real estate, and tax.</p>

 ### ✍️ Open Source Contributions:
 * Vaultwarden (Popular fork of Bitwarden) - Corrected typo and improved UI tooltip within the admin panel to give more detailed error messages.
 [See commit](https://github.com/dani-garcia/vaultwarden/commits?author=djbrownbear)